 - To obtain robust evidence on entitlement by employers on inventions developed by its employees.

-- To set up clear internal procedures within companied describing how invention disclosures have to be deployed and the consequences of non-compliance by employees of such notification procedure.
+- To set up clear internal procedures within companied describing how invention disclosures are deployed and the consequences of non-compliance by employees of such notification procedure.

-- To assess how a monetary compensation should be calculated in those cases where the inventor/employee is entitled to such source of supplementary remuneration.
+- To assess how a monetary compensation should be calculated in those cases where the inventor/employee is entitled to such supplementary remuneration.

-- to claim entitlement before the Courts of Justice on patent applications and patents filed by inventors after the termination of their working relationship with formal employers whose subject matter are inventions made or arisen when their employment relationship with the former employer was still in force.
+- To claim entitlement before the Courts of Justice on patent applications and patents filed by inventors after the termination of their working relationship when the inventions were made when their employment relationship with the former employer was still in force.